 The Osprey Fairview backpack is available in three different sizes, but only the smallest backpack can be used as a carry-on.
 It is a specifically designed travel backpack for women.
 Which means it has ergonomically shaped backpack straps and a torso that’s shorter than the one on the men’s version (Osprey Farpoint).

 This is a front-loading backpack, with laptop and tablet sleeves inside the main packing area.
 It is similar to many other travel backpacks like the Tortuga Setout but obviously women-specific.

 It is lightweight and built from really sturdy materials; the exterior of the backpack is made from 210D Nylon.
 That material is water-resistant even without any additional coating.

 The harness of this backpack is fully adjustable and stowable.
 The backpanel and the harness are both padded and covered with breathable mesh for excellent ventilation.
 The LightWire Frame Suspension includes a 3.5mm peripheral frame that ensures your backpack never loses its shape, and that helps transfer the load of the pack away from your shoulders and onto your hips.

-The Fairview features multiple external mesh pockets and a scratch-free pockets for sunglasses/smartphone.
+The Fairview features multiple external mesh pockets and scratch-free pockets for sunglasses/smartphones.
 That’s in addition to several internal pockets, all of which allow for easy organization.

-The Wanderer is a unisex backpack/duffle hybrid.
-It’s made from very sturdy materials – water resistant 420D Ripstop.
+The Wander is a unisex backpack/duffle hybrid.
+It’s made from very sturdy materials – water-resistant 420D Ripstop.
 The backpack has padded and ventilated backpanel and shoulder straps, which feel pretty comfortable to wear.
-However, it does not feature a hipbelt or a sternum strap, so it won’t feel too comfortable when filled to capacity.
+However, it does not feature a hip belt or a sternum strap, so it won’t feel too comfortable when filled to capacity.

 But that’s when you can put away the shoulder straps and turn this into a duffel bag.